Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Results and Discussion

 \subsection{Identification of Young Stellar Objects}

 As they are enshrouded in collapsing dusty envelopes and accretion disks \citep{Lada1987, Robitaille2006, Whitney2008}, young YSOs are best identified utilising IR colours.
 As they evolve and the circumstellar envelopes and disks dissipate, the central star becomes more apparent in shorter-wavelength light.
-We detect a total of 45,583 sources in all four of our wide-band NIRCam filters.
-This selection provides the most reliable colour-magnitude diagrams (CMDs) at the cost of some additional photometric depth.\footnote{As NIRCam (PSF $\sim 0.1$~arcsec) resolves structures for distant galaxies, contamination from background galaxies is negligible in our point-source catalogue and corresponding CMDs.}
+From our initial band-matched photometric catalogue, 45,583 unique point sources were detected in all four of our wide-band NIRCam filters.
+This selection provides the most reliable colour-magnitude diagrams (CMDs) at the cost of some additional photometric depth.

 CMDs constructed from the galactic extinction-corrected photometry are presented in Figure~\ref{fig:NGC346_CMDs}.
+The details of the aperture photometry and corrections are given in Section~\ref{sec:Photometry}.
 In these near-IR CMDs, the populations of red giant branch (RGB), red clump (RC), and upper main sequence (UMS) stars are clearly separated from the dominant population of lower main-sequence and PMS stars.
+Table~\ref{tab:colourSelection} lists the colour selection criteria for these populations and the number of sources in each class.
+Only {\em JWST}/NIRCam data was used in these classifications.
 Evolved stars (e.g., red supergiants, asymptotic giant branch (AGB), and post-AGB stars) are brighter than the saturation limit and thus not expected to appear in this CMD.
-Table~\ref{tab:colourSelection} lists the colour selection criteria for these populations and the number of sources in each class.
+Furthermore, as NIRCam (PSF $\sim 0.1$~arcsec) resolves structures for distant galaxies, contamination from background galaxies and extended sources is negligible in our point-source catalogue and corresponding CMDs.

 The F115W filter is essential to the identification of UMS, RC, and RGB stars, as these sequences, as well as main sequence turn-off (MSTO) stars, are conflated in CMDs utilising longer-wavelength colours.
 In our CMDs, elevated photometric uncertainties cause scatter for sources near our detection limit, while a spread of ages and differential extinction across the field broadens the shape of the evolutionary sequences at all magnitudes.
 To visualize the effect of extinction, we show on the diagrams the reddening vector corresponding to $A_V$=5 according to the SMC Bar Average Extinction Curve of \cite{2003ApJ...594..279G}.